StorytimeStorey/picode/README.md

 - Last data taken at 9.0. <- should say 0009 (12:09 am). reads as 0009 in the text file, so its an error in the comprehension
 - directory won't be accessed sometimes
 - data in graph will not reset between calls from the bot
+- slash command for graph not working, regular command is working

 ## Bot:
 - change to class form